daryllxd/lifelong-learning/programming/ruby/design/thoughtbot-best-practices.md

 - Don't "fail silently".
 - Don't write code that guesses future functionality.
 - Exceptions: Only do it when you REALLY have to.
 Ex: Files.
 If a file "should have been there", then yes throw one.
 If it doesn't seem exceptional if you can't find a file, then return an error.
-- Prefer simple to easyu.
+- Prefer simple to easy.

 ## OOD
 - Avoid global variables, long parameter lists.